Zossen: History

 In 1875, Zossen railway station opened on the railway line from Berlin to Dresden and the Prussian military railway to the artillery range at Kummersdorf-Gut in present-day Am Mellensee.
-Between 1901 and 1904, Zossen adopted the use of different high-speed vehicles, such as electric locomotives and trams, for transportation to and from Berlin-Marienfelde.
+Between 1901 and 1904, Zossen adopted the use of various high-speed vehicles, such as electric locomotives and trams, for transportation to and from Berlin-Marienfelde.
 These vehicles were powered by an alternating current of 15 kV and used a variable frequency.
-The power was transmitted by three vertical overhead lines.
+The power was transmitted by three overhead lines arranged one above the other.

+Imperial German Army garrison

-In 1910, a proving ground and a garrison of the Imperial German Army was established at the Waldstadt section of the Wünsdorf community – surviving to the present day.
-In World War I it was the site of several prisoner-of-war camps, including the "crescent camp" (Halbmondlager for Muslims who had fought for the Triple Entente), where the first wooden mosque in Germany was erected.
-The camp ran from 1915 until 1917, and was used as a show camp for propaganda purposes, as well as an attempt to encourage the prisoners to fight for the Central Powers.
+In 1910, an artillery proving ground and garrison of the Imperial German Army were established in the Waldstadt section of the Wünsdorf community, a site that remains in use today.
+During World War I, it housed several prisoner-of-war camps, including the "Crescent Camp" (Halbmondlager), which was designated for Muslim soldiers who had fought for the Triple Entente.
+Notably, the first mosque in Germany was erected here.
+The mosque's wooden construction, financed by the Prussian Army, featured a 25-meter high minaret that was built in just five weeks in July 1915.
+The camp operated from 1915 until 1917, serving as a showcase for Germany's war propaganda.
+It was designed not only to display the supposed humane treatment of prisoners but also to persuade them to join the Central Powers' cause.
+Named after the structure, the adjacent Mosque Street (Moscheestraße) has kept its name to this day.

+German Reichswehr complex

+The military complex in Wünsdorf continued to be used after the end of the First World War in 1918.
+On 1 October 1924, the first German Armed Forces (Reichswehr) military sports courses were initiated at the Imperial Gymnastics Gymnasium (Kaiserliche Turnanstalt) as part of the newly founded popular sports movement (Volkssportbewegung), which ran nationwide until 1933.
+In 1934, it was converted into the Army Sports School Wünsdorf, promoting competitive sports in the German Reichswehr.
+For the 1936 Summer Olympics in Berlin, German athletes were prepared here, while athletes from other nations were accommodated in the Olympic Village.
+The first director of the Reichswehr sports school, from 1919 to 1924, was Hans Surén, a German army officer, instructor, sports author, and advocate of the early Freikörperkultur (naturism) movement in Germany.
+Additional barracks, a hospital, and horse stables were later constructed.

+Underground military bunkers

-From 1939 to 1945, Wünsdorf hosted the underground headquarters of the German Wehrmacht (OKW) and Army's High Command (OKH).
+From 1939 to 1945, during World War II, Wünsdorf served as the largest and most advanced German army headquarters, housing the Zeppelin signals intelligence (SIGINT) bunker, as well as the Maybach I and II underground headquarters of the German Wehrmacht (OKW) and the Army's Supreme High Command (OKH).